knoepdan/CyberSecRappi/as_4_reverseEngineering/ReverseEngineeringBasics.md

+Start debugging
+- preconditions: windows etc. are setup
+1. "Debugger Targets" > Connect > choose correct debugger (dbgen for windows, "IN-VM" or via "local agent")
+2. Objects:
+    - start debugging: right click debugger node and selecte "Exec"
+    - shows us the different debugger sessions and lists the processes / threads
+2. Modules:  right click module (there should only be one) and "Map to $prog"

 ## Tool Ghidra
 Software reverse engineering tool (developed by NASA) for static and dynamic analyis https://ghidra-sre.org/  (follow download link to github: https://github.com/NationalSecurityAgency/ghidra/releases)

+## Varia